-- Sign a Little Jungle Terms and Conditions agreement within 5 days of the offer letter being sent. - Pay their first month's fee within 5 days of the offer letter being sent (this fee is non-refundable if parents terminate the agreement before the child's attendance begins). - Closer to the time, complete and sign a more detailed registration form (to give us important information such as emergency contact numbers, health and dietary requirements etc.).
+- Sign a Little Jungle Terms and Conditions agreement within 5 days of the offer letter being sent. - Pay their first month's fee within 5 days of the offer letter being sent (this fee is non-refundable if parents/ carers terminate the agreement before the child's attendance begins). - Closer to the time, complete and sign a more detailed registration form (to give us important information such as emergency contact numbers, health and dietary requirements etc).

-Registration forms must be completed and returned before the child's settling-in begins (Ideally, this should be at least 1 week before start date to allow for any care issues to be raised and clarified before the child begins).
+Registration forms must be completed and returned before the child's settling-in begins (usually this should be at least 2 months before start date to allow for pedagogical and care plans to be drawn before the child begins).
 Children will not be admitted without this information.